 - No Live Shows.
 Nighttime shows are almost always better than rides, in my eyes.
 Also, big stage shows are impressive and don’t fit the profile of a typical ride.
 I will include 3D movies (or World Showcase movies in this instance) though.
 Basically you have to physically ride or walk through something.

 - These are all my opinion.
-Lou Mongello constantly says that “every attraction is someones favorite.”
-While that is corny and seems a little silly, I think the sentiment is mostly true.
-I can’t account for other people’s memories in these rankings and will try (probably unsuccessfully) to take some of the nostalgia out of my views of these attractions.
+The phrase “every attraction is someone’s favorite” is corny but I think the sentiment is mostly true.
+I can’t account for other people’s nostalgia in these rankings and will try (probably unsuccessfully) to take some of the nostalgia out of my views of these attractions.
 You’ll likely disagree with these rankings.
 Please let me know what you disagree with in the comments.

-Compared to Hollywood Studios, Epcot is in pretty good shape currently but that doesn’t mean it’s also in a state of flux.
+Compared to Hollywood Studios, Epcot has a decent amount of rides.
+Unfortunately, those rides are hit and miss.
 The park seems to have lost it’s identity and a large overhaul is in the works.
-Opinions vary on what this park should become (I plan on writing a post on this in the future) but it’s clear to all that Epcot is a lesser version of itself than basically any other time in its history.
+Opinions vary on what this park should become but it’s clear to all that Epcot is a lesser version of itself than basically any other time in its history.

 While this isn’t a touring plan post, I’d quickly advise to do most of your attractions in the morning and then World Showcase in the evening.
 Of course that can change depending on crowd levels and whatever festivals are going on in World Showcase but that is a decent rule of thumb.
 Now, let’s get to see what attractions should be on the top of your list to visit.
 We’ll go from worst to first partially because that’s a fun phrase to chant.
 (Worst to first!
 Worst to first!
 Worst to first!)

-17. Disney & Pixar Short Film Festival – You can watch these shorts on Netflix.
+15. Disney & Pixar Short Film Festival – You can watch these shorts on Netflix.
 Sure, if you do that then you won’t be sitting in a big theater that used to house a superhero known as Captain E.O. but if you watch these on Netflix you won’t be wasting your time at Disney World.
 Get Netflix on your phone and watch these shorts while you wait in line for Frozen Ever After.
 That way you can knock two attractions off your list.
 Hopefully this won’t be here much longer but I wrote that three years ago so it’s obviously stuck around.

 13. Journey Into Imagination with Figment – To start, this is a bad dark ride.
-Really not enjoyable aside from being housed in a cool looking building.
+It’s really not enjoyable aside from being housed in a cool looking building.
 Then when I factor in how legendary the old version of this attraction used to be and I move this down a few more slots.
-While the two attractions at 17 and 16 are clearly worse, this is the biggest bummer on the list.
+While the two attractions at 15 and 14 are worse, this is the biggest bummer on the list.

 5. Frozen Ever After – This could be as high as number 1 or as low as 7.
 I settled on 5 because this doesn’t fit the area it resides and there are some blank spaces in the ride that cause a small lull.
 Still, some of the audio-animatronics are really impressive and, for the most part, this looks really good.
 I also like that the plot isn’t just a book report of the movie.